bpcreech/blog/content/post/mini-racer.md

 ## General updates

-Other than upgrading V8—which has its own section below—I took the opportunity to dust off a lot of parts of this project.
+Other than upgrading V8—which has its own section below—I took the opportunity to dust off various parts of this project.

 ### Python ecosystem updates

-Lots of things have happened in the Python world!
+In particular, lots of things have happened in the Python world!

-#### Python versions (drop 2, add up to 3.12)
+#### Python versions (drop Python 2, add up to 3.12)

 First, we can drop Python 2 which was
 [globally EOL'd in 2020](https://www.python.org/doc/sunset-python-2/) (after a